 Learning has gotten complicated.
 We often need to answer challenging technical and scientific questions to get by in our everyday life.
 The internet has become the default means to get those answers.
 Yet learning from the web is fraught with difficulty.
-Searching, sorting, and synthesizing the convoluted maze of potential answers requires a special set of cognitive skills.
+Searching, sorting, and synthesizing the convoluted maze of potential answers requires a special set of cognitive skills in the internet age.

-Lucia Mason, Nicola Ariasi, and Angela Boldrin of the University of Padova investigated this question, and published their findings in the journal, “Learning and Instruction.”
-They used a think-aloud method to uncover the cognitive skills students used when employing the Web to delve into a controversial and unfamiliar topic.
+Lucia Mason, Nicola Ariasi, and Angela Boldrin of the University of Padova investigated essential cognitive skills in the internet domain.
+They published their findings in, “Learning and Instruction.”
+The researchers used a think-aloud method to uncover the cognitive skills students used when employing the Web to delve into a controversial and unfamiliar topic.
 In a think-aloud method, study participants say everything that goes through their mind while completing a task.

 The researchers hypothesized that certain cognitive skills are particularly relevant in the web context.
-The cognitive skills Mason and colleagues investigated are closely related to beliefs about knowledge and learning itself.
+These cognitive skills in the internet situation that Mason and colleagues investigated are closely related to beliefs about knowledge and learning itself.
 They are a part of metacognition.